 Treat MoE as a model-capacity tool, not as the first fix for high-resolution image serving.

 A major bottleneck in multimodal architectures is managing the explosion of tokens when processing high-resolution images or long videos.
-Keeping every patch token from every crop or frame is computationally prohibitive because self-attention scales quadratically with sequence length.
-Two prominent strategies exist to control this budget while preserving important details.
+Keeping every patch token from every crop or frame can be computationally prohibitive.
+In early-fusion paths, self-attention grows quadratically with the shared sequence length.
+Cross-attention paths avoid that prefix growth, but still pay to read the visual bank.
+Two prominent strategies control this budget while preserving important details.

 Newer native multimodal models push this further.
 Qwen2.5-VL processes images at their native resolution with a dynamic-resolution ViT, then merges each 2×2 patch block into one token so the visual token count tracks actual image size instead of a fixed grid[8].
 The systems goal is the same as tiling: spend visual tokens where detail lives, and keep the budget bounded everywhere else.